 Any negative impacts to productivity caused by disturbance (including failed nesting attempts, damage or loss of eggs, and injury to young, including due to weather effects or malnourishment) constitute take under the Bald and Golden Eagle Protection Act (see below).

 Avoiding Bald Eagle Disturbance at Nest Sites

-We recommend seasonal restriction for many temporary activities that do not involve habitat alterations (e.g. fireworks, outdoor concerts).
+Due to noise sensitivity, we recommend seasonal restrictions for many temporary activities that do not involve habitat alterations (e.g., fireworks, outdoor concerts, blasting, pile driving).
 Potential negative impacts can be avoided by restricting these kinds of activities to the non-nesting period (defined as September 1 through February 28 in Alaska).
 For activities that include both temporary and permanent habitat disturbance (e.g., building construction, timber harvest, vegetation clearing), we recommend a combination of landscape buffers and seasonal restrictions.